CS4613/Wolflife/README.md

 # Known Issues:

 Audio keeps playing on souncloud after activity has been destroyed(presumed problem with how soundcloud uses android resources).

+Layout is not dynamic so it does not adjust well to smaller screens